-Future vs option both are the tools of a derivative segment which are extensively used by the traders across the globe.
-Future price is based on the base price of a security (stock price/commodity price/currency price) and three months forward prices are extracted depending on the spot price of the security.
-Similarly, an option is an instrument that allows the trader to trade on a particular script and the movement of the price depends upon the price of the script in the cash market.
-The put option acts just in the opposite way and the trader’s trades when they feel that the stock is going to fall in the near term.
+Future vs option both are the tools of a derivative segment that traders across the globe extensively use.
+The base price of a security (stock price/commodity price/currency price) determines the future price, and the spot price of the security is used to extract three-month forward prices.
+Similarly, an option is an instrument that allows the trader to trade on a particular script, and the movement of the price depends upon the price of the script in the cash market.
+The put option acts the opposite way, and the trader trades when they feel the stock will fall soon.

-Future vs Option Infographics
+Head-to-Head Comparison Between Future vs Option (Infographics)

 Below is the top 3 difference between Future vs Option